microsoft/vscode-docs/docs/setup/additional-components.md

 - [Express](https://expressjs.com/) - An application framework for Node.js applications using the **Jade** template engine.
 - [Gulp](https://gulpjs.com/) - A streaming task runner system which integrates easily with VS Code tasks.
 - [Mocha](https://mochajs.org/) - A JavaScript test framework that runs on Node.js.
-- [Yarn](https://yarnpkg.com/) - A dependency manager and alternative to NPM.
+- [Yarn](https://yarnpkg.com/) - A dependency manager and alternative to npm.

->**Note:** Most of these tools require Node.js and the NPM package manager to install and use.
+>**Note:** Most of these tools require Node.js and the npm package manager to install and use.

 ## Next Steps